 Ingredients from sustainable cultivation

 For us, sustainability in raw materials like cocoa and palm oil means that the families in the countries of origin can make a good living from cultivation with time trading also being compatible with nature.
-We use established certifications, the solution-oriented cocoa sustainability program cocoa commitment, and we are involved in sustainability institutions.
+We use established certifications and we are involved in sustainability institutions.

 This is why sustainable raw materials are so important